 - average time for full compliance with Court of Justice judgments – 12 months.

-Comparing with the situation of one year ago:
+Comparison with the situation of six months ago:

-As of 10 May 2015, 17 out of the 20 directives for which the transposition deadline has passed have been implemented by all Member States.
-There was a significant delay with 3 directives:
+As of 10 December 2015, all Member States have implemented 17 out of the 20 directives for which the transposition deadline has passed (the 3 repealed directives are no longer part of the calculation).
+There was a significant delay with 2 directives:

-- the directive on access to the activity of credit institutions (2013/36/EU) due for 31 December 2013 - 7 Member States still to transpose: Belgium, Bulgaria, Spain, Italy, Luxembourg, Poland and Slovenia.
+- the Directive on access to the activity of credit institutions (2013/36/EU)

 As regards the number of pending infringements for incorrect transposition: